8696-Trobotix/8696-Trobotix.github.io/seasons/RoverRuckus.md

 This [former Trobotix member](https://github.com/Schierkes?tab=repositories) may have potentially more up-to-date versions as well as hardware classes.
 Any communications or questions should be directed at the team organization linked on the [main page](../index.md).
 League Tournament: Think Award
 Super Qualifiers: Design Award
-We did not advance past State.
+We did not advance past the championship.

 ___